-If you require further information about the Society's education programme, please contact Kim Anderson at kim.anderson@irsociety.org.uk
+If you require further information about the Society's education programme, please contact Tara Mitchell at tara.mitchell@irsociety.org.uk

 Diploma in IR (DiplR®)

 What is the Diploma in Investor Relations?

 The Diploma in Investor Relations (DipIR) is the senior level qualification from the IR Society.
 Developed by expert IR practitioners and educational organisations, the Diploma will equip delegates with the skills, tools and expertise they need to become leaders in our profession.